Himself12794/CSC_470_Project/README.md

   b.
 Identify an architectural style and produce an architectural design for the system
   c.
 Specify the functionality and interface for each of the subsystems and components in the architectural design

-4. Derive use cases for the OOAD system - *
+4. Derive use cases for the OOAD system - Javier
   a.
 Derive use cases from the requirements you produced from #1 above
   b.
 Construct a requirements-use case traceability matrix
   c.
 Specify the high-level use cases